Commodity trading in India: Basics and FAQ

 - The Universal Commodity Exchange – UCX

-In 2015, the regulatory body of the commodities trading – Forward Market Commission (FMC) merged with Securities and Exchange Board of India (SEBI).
-Commodity trading in these exchanges require standard agreements as per the instructions so that trades can be executed without visual inspection.
-In general, commodities are classified into four types.
+In 2015, the regulatory body of the commodities trading – Forward Market Commission (FMC) merged with the Securities and Exchange Board of India (SEBI).
+Commodity trading in these exchanges requires standard agreements as per the instructions so that trades can be executed without visual inspection.
+In general, commodities are classified into four types:

 - Metals – Silver, Gold, Platinum, and Copper